 The concept of community has been on my mind a lot lately.
 I’ve been fortunate to be a part of many communities in my life.
-It starts with the community that I was raised in, and has since included communities in several other parts of Canada as well as other parts of the world.
+It started with the community that I was raised in and has since included communities in several other parts of Canada as well as other parts of the world.

-Typically, when we think of community in this context, we are thinking of it as a geographical community—that is, the town, city, or hamlet that we reside in and thus consider our community.
+Typically, when we think of community in this context, we are thinking of it as a geographical community—the town, city, or hamlet that I reside in.
 But the pandemic has forced us to rethink how we define our community.
-Depending on where we live, for months many of us have not been able to live in community in person.
-We’ve been forced to take our communities online and find other creative ways to maintain contact.
+Depending on where we live, for months many of us have not been able to live in our communities in person.
+We’ve been forced to take our communities online and in other creative ways so that we can maintain contact.